prax-1/netflix_sql/README.md

 ```

 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

+## Insights and Conclusions

+- **Content Variety:** The dataset showcases a wide range of movies and TV shows spanning multiple ratings and genres.
+- **Rating Trends:** Analysis of prevalent ratings offers clarity on the intended audience demographics.
+- **Regional Patterns:** Insights into leading content-producing countries, along with India’s average yearly releases, reveal geographic distribution trends.
+- **Keyword-Based Categorization:** Grouping titles using relevant keywords gives a clearer picture of the thematic composition of Netflix’s library.

+Overall, this study delivers a detailed perspective on Netflix’s offerings, providing valuable input for shaping content strategies and guiding decision-making.